stas00/git-tools/how-to-make-pr/README.md

 ### How to Keep Your Feature Branch Up-to-date

 Normally you don't need to worry about updating your feature branch to synchronize with the `git-tools` code base (upstream master).
-The only time you must perform the update is when the same code you have been working on has undergone changes in the `master` branch.
+The only time you must perform the update is when the same code you have been working on has undergone changes in the upstream `master` branch.
 So when you submit a PR, github will tell you that there is a merge conflict.

 You could update your feature branch directly, but it's best to update the master branch of your fork, first.